-The favela (comunidade) of São Pedro in Vitória.
+The favela (comunidade) of São Pedro in Vitória (in 1999).

 Brasil: minha jornada